Home Remedies For Getting Rid of Fleas on Dogs — Naturally

 Much like diatomaceous earth, baking soda and salt dehydrate fleas and their eggs.
 Liberally sprinkle the mixture around your house and use a broom to work it into carpet fibers or under furniture.
 Leave for a day or two and vacuum thoroughly.
 Clean your vacuum carefully afterward (salt can cause rust) and, as with diatomaceous earth, empty the canister or replace the bag outside.

-Small worms that eat insect larvae, nematodes live in the soil, and some types can be very helpful in the fight against termites, grubs and fleas.
-Order them online and mix the nematodes with water then spray throughout your yard.
+Small worms that eat insect larvae, nematodes live in the soil, and some types can be very helpful in the fight against termites, grubs, and fleas.
+Order them online and mix the nematodes with water, then spray throughout your yard.
+“Nematodes are used to protect gardens and plants from ants and caterpillars but also provide effective prevention for fleas and ticks, as they feed on these insect’s larvae stages while they are still in the soil,” Dr. Kangas says.
 Read the packaging carefully; it’s very important to use the correct amount of water.

 Finally, many sources recommend giving dogs brewer’s yeast to help repel fleas; while the science behind this is slight, anecdotally, it seems to help, although it takes time to start working.
 (Check with your vet before trying this).
 Above all, feed your dog a balanced diet and be vigilant about their health.
 Fleas are less successful in setting up shop on healthy, well-fed dogs.

 While some essential oils have been rumored to keep fleas away, they need to be used with the utmost caution, as many are toxic to dogs (and downright deadly to cats).
 It’s best to consult with your vet before adopting this approach.
 Essential oils must be diluted in a carrier oil before being sprayed on, applied to your dog’s coat, or added to your dog’s shampoo.
+“I recommend Wondercide for indoor and outdoor flea protection,” Dr. Kangas says.
 But if there are also cats in your home, steer clear of essential oils entirely — that includes essential oil diffusers.

 Essential oils toxic to dogs: Tea tree oil, pennyroyal, oil of wintergreen, and pine oils.